YuzhuoMa97/RetroSPAgwas.github.io/docs/approach.md

 ## Main features of GWAS methods based on retrospective SPA

-- The **retrospective saddlepoint approximation (retrospective SPA)** approach is applicable to a wide range of trait types (binary, time-to-event, ordinal, longitudinal, and other traits).
+- Applicable to a wide range of trait types (binary, time-to-event, ordinal, longitudinal, and other traits).

-- The **retrospective saddlepoint approximation (retrospective SPA)** approach maintains high accuracy when testing low-frequency or rare variants, even the phenotypic distribution is unbalanced (e.g. case-control imbalance in case-control studies).
+- Maintain high accuracy when testing low-frequency or rare variants, even when the phenotypic distribution is unbalanced (e.g. case-control imbalance in case-control studies).

 ## Citation of retrospective SPA